ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/Finding_Positive_Selection_With_Codeml.md

 runmode = 0 means I am specifying user trees seqtype = 1 means I am using codon sequences
-CodonFreq = 0 means I am assuming equal codon frequencies (codon substitution model) model = 1 means I am assuming an independent dn/ds ratio for each branch in my tree NSsites = 1 means I am allowing dn/ds to vary among codons/amino acids, several of these can be specified at once. icode = 0  is specifies that I want to use the universal genetic code fix_kappa = 0 -- initial transition/transversion ratio value set to 0 kappa = 0 -- assumption starting value for expectation of transitions/transversions
+CodonFreq = 0 means I am assuming equal codon frequencies (codon substitution model) model = 0 a single dn/ds ratio for each branch in my tree NSsites = 2 3 test for overall selection and discrete values across branches, several of these can be specified at once. icode = 0  is specifies that I want to use the universal genetic code fix_kappa = 0 -- initial transition/transversion ratio value set to 0 kappa = 0 -- assumption starting value for expectation of transitions/transversions